-Compare Mobile Monthly Plans in New Zealand at Canstar Blue.
-2degrees, Slingshot Mobile, Spark and Vodafone were compared on Overall Satisfaction, Accessibility of the Provider, Assistance Managing Data, Billing, Customer Service, Network Coverage and Value for Money.
+Compare Monthly Mobile Plan Providers in New Zealand at Canstar Blue.
+2degrees, Spark, Slingshot Mobile and One NZ were compared on Overall Satisfaction, Accessibility of the Provider, Assistance Managing Data, Billing, Customer Service, Network Coverage and Value for Money.

 See our Ratings Methodology.

 Our review compares mobile providers on customer satisfaction, so you can discover what other Kiwis think about our compared plan providers before you sign on with one of them.
 Think of it like asking hundreds of your closest mates which mobile plan provider they think is best!

 Canstar Blue surveyed 2250 Kiwis who have an account with a mobile provider and asked for their feedback on their mobile provider.

 Respondents rate their satisfaction with their providers from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria:

 The winning brand is the one that receives the highest Overall Satisfaction rating once all the scores from the Overall Satisfaction criteria are combined and averaged.

 Brands must have received at least 30 responses to be included, so not all brands available in the market have been compared in this survey.
 The brands rated in this survey are listed below in order of best overall satisfaction.

 Find more information on our Most Satisfied Customer methodology.